Coody/Baas-Manager/README.md

 # BackendServiceManager

-Manage all your BaaS, set sequence eadily.
+Manage all your BaaS, set sequence easily.

 # Brief
 `TODO`